peterisza/mobilecg/README.md

 License
 -------

 The hardware is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
-All software componens (except Bluetopia, STM32 peripherial libraries and
-FreeRTOS, which are freely available) are licensed under the GNU Public License v3.
+All software componens (except Bluetopia, STM32 peripherial libraries, FreeRTOS, and scmRTOS, which are freely available) are licensed under the GNU Public License v3.
 If you have any special license requirements, please feel free to contact us.